-It was my last day on the island, and I wanted to make sure I didn’t miss any road or path that was ok to travel by golf cart (many roads are too rough for the carts to travel safely).
-I turn down one path, and as I am traveling, I see ahead of me between 10 to 15 cows.
+It was my last day on the island, and I wanted to ensure I didn’t miss any road or path that was ok to travel by golf cart (many roads are too rough for the carts to travel safely).
+I turned down one path, and as I was traveling, I saw ahead of me between 10 to 15 cows.
 It was a mixture of older cows and their calves.
 They immediately started to run towards me.
-I quickly did a 180 as fast as I could on a Sandy road in a golf cart.
+I quickly did a 180 as fast as I could on a sandy road in a golf cart.

 As I turned around to see if they were still running towards me, only a bull was left.
 I quickly snapped a photo on my phone and left.

 Sapelo is the only barrier island, and one of the few places in the United States with wild cattle.
 This is a great article that discusses the Sapelo cattle, which are believed to be tied, minimally, to the time RJ Reynolds Jr. had farming operations on the island or when there were plantations on the island.

 I am certain I didn’t say a word, but I know I was shouting many a cuss word as I was trying to get away.
 I will not forget this experience.

 Behavior Cemetery is an active cemetery believed to have been in existence prior to the Civil War.
 It now serves as a burial ground for the descendants of the earliest Black families who have called Sapelo Island home.

 The cemetery was placed on the National Register of Historic Places in 1996.
 The cemetery features many handmade markers that span several decades and more recent granite markers.
 Burial patterns are not in rows, and the older burials towards the middle and back of the cemetery.